bitcoinusacoin/bitcoinusacoin/ReadMe.md

 # New features in Dev.

-1. At least two nodes running on MSFT Azure for high availability.
+1. At least two super nodes running on MSFT Azure for high availability.
-2. Integration into CoinGold Fintech app for sending Bitcoin and BitcoinUSA cryptocurrency.
+2. Integration into CoinGold Fintech app for sending Bitcoin and BitcoinUSA cryptocurrency and turning crypto into native currency.
-3. Update SRC repository to incorporate Quantum computing so that mining can be done in the Cloud as cloud Quantum computing hardware/cloud offerings make their way to public domain.
-4. MAC Wallet
+3. MAC Wallet

 BitcoinUSA Core and Wallets can run on Windows and Linux platforms.
 See Build docs for OS instructions.